 These cards share the same fairly comprehensive set of benefits.
 For the most part they are the exact same, but some of the benefits will be serviced by American Express for its card, and Visa for the other.
 Check your Guide to Benefits to learn the specific details for your card.

 Call to get personal help with all sorts of tasks, like travel planning, making restaurant reservations, finding hard-to-find items, and finding convenient services nearby, wherever you may happen to be.

 You may or may not qualify for some of these benefits; click here to learn more and see if you qualify.

 Servicemembers Civil Relief Act (SCRA)

 The SCRA provides help to active-duty service members, and includes benefits like protection for life insurance policies and reduced interest rates on debts incurred before beginning active duty.
 USAA will provide an interest rate of 4% for pre-existing USAA credit card debt and loans, and a rate of 6% for other debts like credit cards, mortgages, auto loans, and others.

 Members who receive a qualifying campaign medal can receive a rebate for all of the interest incurred during their campaign.
 The qualifying campaign medals include the Global War on Terrorism Expeditionary Medal, the Iraq Campaign Medal, and the Afghanistan Campaign Medal.

-Doubles the manufacturer’s original warranty, up to a maximum of 2 years for most items.
+Doubles the manufacturer’s original warranty, up to a maximum of 2 years for most items, up to $15,000.